organisciak/dissertation/document/3_apriori.md

 ### Gedanken Experiments

-Understanding the popular model of paid crowd work on enriching known items, we can observe a number of factors that may potentially affect the manner in which our microblog encoding task is completed.
+Within this framework, a number of factors are observable that may potentially affect how our microblog encoding task is completed.
 First are the parameterizations of the task within its existing structure -- changes to the goal, instructions, item, action, and even the task itself.
 Ways that these can change from task to task include:

  * __Task__
     * Payment.
     * Bonuses.
     * Number of tasks available.
  * __Goal__
     * ?? -  (TODO)
  * __Instructions__
     * Clarity.
     * Restrictive vs. interpretable.
     * Length.
  * __Item__
     * Number of items in a task.
  * __Action__
     * Complexity of action. e.g. granularity.

 Of course, we're not constrained to the task structure provided above.
 We can add elements to the task design before the task is accepted, at the start of the task, during or in response to individual interactions, or after the task is completed.